Portland school board funds construction cost overruns, discusses reducing school budget

 SCHOOL BUDGET

-Figdor said using one-time federal funds for ongoing expenses would be unsustainable, and that the district should use sustainable funding for programs and positions so they can rely and build on them.
+Figdor said using one-time federal funds for ongoing expenses would be unsustainable, and that the district should use funding for programs and positions that is reliable and can be built upon.

 But Botana said each of the four options has implications.
 For example, he said, if the district rejected the city’s recommendations it would “likely would be perceived as uncooperative.”

 But if the district offsets a $1 million decrease with either its fund balance or federal funds, he said, it would just be pushing the problem down the road.
-Next year, the district would have to cut programs or figure out how to move programs funded by outside money back into the general fund, which would raise the tax rate.
-Still, Botana most heavily promoted using $1 million from the federal Elementary and Secondary School Emergency Relief Fund, which is part of the CARES act, to offset the school budget.
+Next year, the district would have to cut programs or figure out how to move programs funded by outside money back into the general fund, likely raising the tax rate.
+Still, Botana appeared to favor using $1 million from the federal Elementary and Secondary School Emergency Relief Fund, part of the CARES act, to offset the school budget.

-The district expects to have around $12 million out of $17 million from the federal relief fund left in August.
+The district expects to have around $12 million out of $17 million from a portion of its federal relief fund left in August.

 But some board members hope the council will approve the school district budget as is, eliminating the need to cut the budget.